TUTvision/MuSHRoom/README.md

 		— depth_complte_train/ # completed depth used for testing within a single sequence — intrinsic/ # intrinsic parameters
-		— PointCloud/ # spectacularAI point cloud of keyframe — pose/	# spectacularAI pose of keyframe
+		— PointCloud/ # spectacularAI point cloud of keyframe — pose/	# spectacularAI pose of keyframe.
+These poses are aligned with the metric of depth.
 		— sdf_dataset_all/ # sdfstudio format dataset used for testing with a different sequence — sdf_dataset_train/ # sdfstudio format dataset used for testing within a single sequence — sdf_dataset_all_interp_3/ # sdfstudio format dataset used for our method